cassell/SQLicious/README.md

 =============

 SQLicious is a PHP Database ORM and abstraction layer that handles generating an object model from your database schema.
+It's included web interface and ease of development make it a joy to use.
+It's powerful closure based query processing and ability to handle large datasets make it powerful and flexible.

-The seven features that make SQLicious easy, powerful, and a joy to use:
+The eight features that make SQLicious easy and powerful are:

+1. Web UI for code generation and fast paced development.
+It helps with common programming tasks (object creation, class stubs, queries).
+1. Queries can easily be limited to a subset of fields in a table ("select first_name, last_name from" vs. "select *").
+You can still use objects when using a subset of the fields.
+1. Closure based query processing that lets you handle data efficently and fully customizable manner
+1. UPDATEs are minimal and only changed columns are updated
+1. Buffered queries for performance and Unbuffered queries for processing huge datasets while staying memory safe.
+1. Factories and Objects are Automatically Generated
+1. You can extend the Factories and Objects to encapsulate some of the logic of a model
+1. Process any query you imagine (multiple tables and joins) using the same closure based process model.
 1. Handles the CRUD
-1. Web UI for common programming tasks (object creation, class stubs, queries).
-1. Queries can easily be limited to a subset of fields in a table ("select first_name, last_name ..." vs. "select *")
-1. Updates are minimal and only changed columns are updated
-1. Closure based query processing that lets you handle data efficently and fully customizable
-1. Unbuffered and buffered querying for large data sets and performance (respectively).
-1. Factories and Objects are Automatically Generated